 PALEOLITHIC ART MAGAZINE

-May 9, 2001: the Museum of the Origins of Man on the Web is one year old
+May 9, 2001:The Museum of the Origins of Man online celebrates its one year anniversary

-The reasons of this happening are different:
+The reasons for this success are several:

 1) The name Museum of the Origins of Man is already one of these.

-This is our wish.
+This is our desire.

 Licia Filingeri (Editor)

 Genova, may 2001

 Copyright©2000-2002 by Paleolithic Art Magazine, all rights reserved.